yvolko/Bioinformatics-Tools-Repository/README.md

 - is_amino_acid_three_letter
 - managed work with guthub repository

-`Dasha Sokolova` (co-leader) wrote functions:
+`Dasha Sokolova` wrote functions:
 - get_amino_acid_sum
 - codon_optimization functions

-`Yulia Volkova` (co-leader) wrote functions:
-- main (protein_analysis)
-- molecular_weight
-- one_letter_to_three functions

-Writting README, debugging code and testing it has been done by the efforts of all team.
+Everyting else has been written by `Yulia Volkova`.

 All tools are coded with Python.